charlotteaashley/typo-design-template/_posts/2021-10-01-book-typography-harry-potter-series.md

 > "Since the release of Harry Potter and the Philosopher's Stone in 1997, the seven books have been published around the world with more than 200 different cover." *\- Harry Potter fanzone*

-## The different typefaces for the covers
+## The different typefaces of the covers

 ### ***Harry P:***